With only a handful of ingredients, this Garlic & Parmesan Roasted Brussels Sprouts recipe really will be The Best Brussels Sprouts of Your Life!

 - ¼ cup Parmesan Cheese Freshly grated

-- salt and pepper To taste
+- salt and freshly ground black pepper To taste

 - 3 tablespoons good quality olive oil or for Keto, butter flavor coconut oil